top of page

-HEICO is renowned for its specialized components in both civilian and defense aviation markets, where it has established a niche.
-This appears to be a highly profitable business model, as HEICO has a track record of achieving close to 20% compounded growth in its bottom line over the past 30 years.
-Chris Mayer, the author of "100 Baggers: Stocks That Return 100-to-1 and How To Find Them," owns the stock.
-The question is, should you too?
+HEICO is well-known for its specialized components in the civilian and defense aviation markets, where it has successfully carved out a profitable niche.
+This business model appears highly lucrative, with HEICO boasting a track record of around 23% compounded annual growth since 1990.
+Chris Mayer, the author of "100 Baggers: Stocks That Return 100-to-1 and How To Find Them," owns the stock, as does Warren Buffett.
+The question is, should you consider owning it too?

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.